3DotsHub/Community/Legal Framework.md

 **Introduction**

-As part of our commitment to fostering sustainable living practices, the Tech-Nature Nexus recognizes the importance of establishing a legal framework that aligns with our values of cooperation, community ownership, and environmental stewardship.
+As part of our commitment to fostering sustainable living practices, the Tech-Nature Community recognizes the importance of establishing a legal framework that aligns with our values of cooperation, community ownership, and environmental stewardship.
 In this section, we explore the process of establishing a Spanish cooperative as the legal structure to govern our community and initiatives.

 **Why Choose a Spanish Cooperative?**